dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/LikertSurvey/_getQuestionResponseCounts

-**Description:** Returns an array of response counts for a question, indexed by choice.
+**Description:** Retrieves an array of response counts for a question, indexed by choice number.

 **Requirements:**
 - The given `question` exists.